fbpx

 Addiction like the snow we got this week, blankets everything around it.
 The impacted individual, their loved ones, and everything else in their lives, EVERYTHING.
 Their interactions, their activities, the focus of those that care about them, EVERYTHING!

-One of the things I would do differently in trying to help my beautiful little girl beat the demon of addiction was to have worked more consistently and intentionally at just enjoying and being with her.
+One thing I would do different in helping my beautiful little girl beat the demon of addiction was to work more at just enjoying and being with her.
+Substance abuse and mental health issues are all-pervading.
+An addiction literally becomes the focus of all the individual faces, it becomes their and our world.

 Lauren had planned on visiting some friends for dinner.
 Her mom and I were nervous about letting her go but we felt we had to begin to allow her to live life in recovery.
-As I was giving her a ride to the restaurant, it was at a mall, I told her how I was feeling.
-I first thanked her for challenging me to stretch my understanding and thinking of addiction and mental health.
+While giving her a ride to the restaurant, it was at a mall I told her how I was feeling.
+I first thanked her for challenging me to stretch my understanding and thinking about addiction and mental health.
 She had asked me to read the book “Chasing the Scream”.
 I had just about completed it and told her it helped me a lot and I appreciated her encouraging me to read it.
-We talked about her plans to attend St. Vincent’s College for radiology in September.
-She was excited about that, so were her mom and I. I want to believe she saw it as a chance to begin to be in a fresh atmosphere as her mom and I did.
-And I was very direct with her and asked her to not do anything foolish.
-She had been working really hard and doing well.
-I told her that in a year or two everything would be different, better!

 I am grateful we had that conversation.
 I hope in it LaLa saw that I, we, believed in her.

 Remind your loved one of who they are and who they can be without the drug because they have forgotten.
-It is all cloudy!

 This weeks featured image is by Brooke Shaden, I am not sure of the title.